songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## Abstract

-Because of the biases and shortcomings of the stepwise multiple regression, the Information Theoretic (IT) are becoming a reliable method to infer the data well, even there have a larger number of competing models.
-Here, based on the Akaike Information Criterion, we analysed the determinants of the bird richness at the Thousand Island Lake using the method of multimodel inference.
-Additionally, we discussed the distribution pattern of tombs on the islands.
-The results showed bird communities on the islands were determined by island area and habitat richness, while the occupancy of tombs was determined by shape of the islands.
-The results firstly showed bird richness significantly related with tomb occupancy, which may be a potential indicator to find the tombs in the region of the Thousand Island Lake.
+Because of the biases and shortcomings of the stepwise multiple regression, the Information Theoretic is becoming a reliable method to infer the data, although there is a plethora of candidate models when using Information theoretic.
+Here, based on the Akaike Information Criterion, we analyzed the determinants of bird richness on islands in the Thousand Island Lake.
+We also discussed distribution patterns of tombs on study islands using the method of multimodel inference.
+The results showed bird communities on the islands were determined by island area and habitat richness, whereas the occupancy of tombs was determined by the shape of islands.
+This is the first evidence showing bird richness significantly related to tomb occupancy.
+This finding may have potential implications in tomb searchings in the region of the Thousand Island Lake.

 ## Keywords